hotosm/e2e-mapping/src/content/docs/es/2-digitization/a-ml-training.md

 ---
-title: Tasking Manager (Validation)
+title: Creating a Training Dataset
-description: Validate the AI-generated features.
+description: Generate a training dataset for fAIr.
 ---

 ## Step 1: Create an account